 LOW ~US$6.90AVG ~US$6.94HIGH US$7.10+

-The consensus sits near the bottom of the analyst range.
-This positioning signals a potential beat-and-raise setup if backlog growth and F-35 delivery timelines confirm execution.
-A print near the high:end above US$7.10 could drive a multi:session continuation move.
+The consensus sits near the lower end of the analyst range.
+That positioning may leave room for upside if backlog growth and F-35 delivery timelines support execution.
+A print near the high end, above US$7.10, may extend the move, although the reaction would still depend on guidance and margins.

 Key swing factors for the result